(1) New visitors must complete a short-term resident application form, and mail it to

 If you wish to stay a few days before or after the session, you must indicate that in the online registration form; there will be additional pro-rated charges for extra days.

 4. Meritorious Service

 Holding a session requires the hard work and support of many individuals.
-All full-paying session participants are expected to contribute seven (7) hours per week of service to give back to the community.
+All full-paying session participants (except those who are elderly and frail) are expected to contribute seven (7) hours per week of service to give back to the community.
 The Guest Prefect team will assign work in accord with individual abilities.

 We also welcome Dharma Protector participants who work 20 or more hours a week in departments such as the kitchen, organic farm, guest prefect department, or Buddha Hall, to support the session, while attending the session only part time.
 These participants must be recommended by a DRBA monastery manager.
 If approved, these participants may partially waive their room and board fees.